About roseola infantum

 - complains of severe muscle pain

-If your child stops breathing following a febrile convulsion, call an ambulance on 000 immediately and start CPR for babies or CPR for children over one year.
-Also phone 000 and ask for an ambulance if the febrile convulsion lasts longer than five minutes.
+If your child stops breathing following a febrile seizure, call an ambulance on 000 immediately and start CPR for babies or CPR for children over one year.
+Also phone 000 and ask for an ambulance if the febrile seizure lasts longer than 5 minutes.

 Treatment for roseola infantum

-- Give your child paracetamol in recommended doses to lower fever and reduce discomfort.
+- Give your child paracetamol or ibuprofen in recommended doses if your child has a fever and is uncomfortable.

 Children with roseola should avoid contact with other young children and people who have weakened immune systems.